AmirHamidpour23/C2-Beacon/README.md

-OUR ONLY DELIVERABLES ARE C2_Beacon.py, encrypt.py and beacon.c
+OUR ONLY DELIVERABLES ARE C2_Beacon.py, encrypt.py and beacon.c.
+Any other files were used for testing or deprecated versions that were used for referenceing

 As a final project for Reverse Malware Engineering (CSC-4820), we created Project Aegis.
 It is a custom C2 framework developed by the mock Cybershield Solutions Threat Intelligence Team in order to simulate an experience